 Ferrari 365 GTS/4 Daytona Spider

-There are marked differences between the European and American versions of the Daytona Spyder: with only 19 out of 121 belonging to the former, including this one, let’s take a look at what these are.
+There are marked differences between the European and American versions of the Daytona Spider - firstly, the rarity of the European model: only 19 out of 121 examples produced fall in this category - around 15% of the entire spider production.

 Chassis n.
 15369